 This section of the County Code speaks about the installation of public utility structures around the perimeter of the development and creating a harmonious design around these necessary elements and the proposed development.
 The plan does not include any public utility structure.
-Private stormwater pipes have required the building's southern BTL to move away from the street, and the applicant requests an amendment from the design standards, which is recommended for approval.
+Private stormwater pipes have required the building's southern BTL to move away from the street, and the applicant requests an amendment from the design standards, which was approved.